waywardgeek/infnoise/tests/README.md

 ```
 The output directories will be created automatically.

-A full test run with 25MiB takes almost 2 days, mostly because of /dev/random
-tests with a multiplier of zero.

-The reduced run, as configured by default takes only 1-2 hours.

 ## Files and Directories:
-This shows the structure created by a test run:
+Directory structure created by a test run:

 	- results:
 	  - <testcase>-<multiplier>-<kbytes>-dieharder.txt